oceanprotocol/docs/developers/README.md

 2. **AI dApps**: monetize your AI dApp by token-gating on AI training data, feature vectors, models, or predictions.
 3. **Data Markets**: build a decentralized data market.
 [Here's how](https://github.com/oceanprotocol/market)
 4. **Private user profile data**: storing user profile data on your centralized server exposes you to liability.
 Instead, have it on-chain encrypted by the user's wallet, and just-in-time decrypt for the app.
 [Video](https://www.youtube.com/watch?v=xTfI8spLq1k\&ab\_channel=ParticleNetwork), [slides](https://docs.google.com/presentation/d/1\_lkDVUkA0Rx1R7RpkaSeLkX3PeOBoMQyRhvxjwTvd6A/edit?usp=sharing).
+5. **Infrastructure for Decentralized Compute**: Run an Ocean Node by monetizing your unused hardware, such as your gaming laptop, old laptops or desktops, GPU servers, & more.
+You will find more info on this [page](https://docs.oceanprotocol.com/developers/ocean-node)
+6. **AI models**: Using the [Ocean VS Code extension](https://docs.oceanprotocol.com/developers/vscode), users can build and run AI algorithms on decentralized compute resources, resulting in a fully trained AI model ready for deployment.

 Example live dapps: